ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 extension of ring expressions with the inverse and division operations) to a fraction made of two polynomial expressions.

-Tactic field is used to solve subgoals, whereas field_simplify term 1 …term n replaces the provided terms by their reduced fraction. field_simplify_eq applies when the conclusion is an equation: it simplifies both hand sides and multiplies so as to cancel denominators.
+Tactic field is used to solve subgoals, whereas field_simplify @term …@term n replaces the provided @terms by their reduced fraction. field_simplify_eq applies when the conclusion is an equation: it simplifies both hand sides and multiplies so as to cancel denominators.
 So it produces an equation without division nor inverse.